CMSgov/design-system/rfcs/2021-10-icons-in-core-DS.md

 - Standardize sizing of SVGs either using viewbox or CSS
 - Remove any inline `fill` properties from SVG and move to CSS for easier overriding
 - Ensure SVG markup is optimized - run through optimizer
+- Ensure icons in code are represented in UI Kit (sketch files) [will need Design help]

+_Note: an initial release of icons could be done at this point so that teams may start using the icons.
+This release would include additions of the icon components and should not break existing usage_

 ### Phase 3: Update Component Icon References